 As we start Cybersecurity Awareness Month, the first topic defined by the National Cyber Security Alliance is “Be Cyber Smart.”
 Cybersecurity is one of the only behavioral aspects of living that crosses from personal to professional routines, affecting both equally and crossing over.

-To be cyber smart is to develop healthy habits that protect your cyber life in all areas.
+To become cyber smart is to develop healthy habits that protect your cyber life in all areas.
 You can share these practices with your family members and colleagues to create more resilient and safer units at home and the office.

 We love that our audience is educated on most of what we will discuss here, but we feel this is a vital asset to share with family members and less tech-fluent colleagues.
 All in the spirit of Cybersecurity Awareness Month, correct?